meronogbai/portfolio/README.md

 # Portfolio

-This repo hosts my personal dev portfolio.
+This repo hosts the source code of my [dev portfolio](https://meronogbai.me).

 ## Prerequisites